-- 9. Report to UCC Board on annual basis (line 55): A formal report was made at the March 2014 meeting of UCC Board, to the Council of Conference Ministers Cabinet in October 2013, and to the Council of Conference Ministers in March 2017. - 10.
-Report quarterly to public (line 59): Regular reports are included in News & Views newsletters, social media, and the PBUCC website; the CSR Director reports on activities to the PBUCC Trustees and other church and partner groups; and are also featured on the ICCR website. - 11.
-Hearing at next five Synods (line 64): The first report was made at the Thirtieth General Synod in Cleveland, Ohio, in 2015; the second is being presented to the Thirty-First General Synod 31, June 30-July 4, 2017, in Baltimore, Maryland.
+- Report to UCC Board on annual basis (line 55): A formal report was made at the March 2014 meeting of UCC Board, to the Council of Conference Ministers Cabinet in October 2013, and to the Council of Conference Ministers in March 2017, and the UC Board in 2019.
+A report to The UCC Board was made in 2015, 2017 and 2019. - 10.
+Report quarterly to public (line 59): Regular reports are included in News & Views newsletters, social media, and the PBUCC website; the CSR Director reports on activities to the PBUCC Trustees and other church and partner groups; and are also featured on the ICCR website.
+Disclosure of our full investment activity and holdings is available publicly online. - 11.
+Hearing at next five Synods (line 64): The first report was made at the Thirtieth General Synod in Cleveland, Ohio, in 2015; the second was presented to the Thirty-First General Synod 31, June 30-July 4, 2017, in Baltimore, Maryland.
+The third is being presented at the 32nd General Synod in June of 2019 in Milwaukee, Wisconsin.